avis-md/avis/docs/troubleshoot.rst

 Troubleshooting
 ===============

-As AViS is still under active development, it might crash or cause unexpected behaviors.
+As AViS is still under active development, it might crash or cause unexpected behavior.
 This section highlights some steps to help narrow down the issues.

 Console Log
 -----------

-It is helpful to check out the program's log during it's execution.
+It is helpful to check out the program's log during its execution.
-The program must be started from the command line (for non-linux platforms) to do so.
+The program must be started from the command line to do so.
-You can register the program from Preferences/Install App in Path, and start AViS by typing ``avis`` from a terminal.
+You can register the program from ``Options/Preferences/Install App in Path``, and start AViS by typing ``avis`` from a terminal.
 Detailed logging can be enabled by typing ``avis --debug``.
 Execution errors are normally showed with red font.
 Additional options can be shown be typing ``avis --help``.